 Capital Standards.
-The Federal Reserve establishes capital requirements, including well-capitalised standards, for large BHCs and evaluates its compliance with such requirements.
-The OCC establishes similar capital requirements and standards for Morgan Stanley Bank, N.A. ("MSBNA") and Morgan Stanley Private Bank, National Association ("MSPBNA") (collectively, Morgan Stanley's "U.S. Bank Subsidiaries").
+The Federal Reserve establishes capital requirements, including well-capitalised standards, for large BHCs and evaluates Morgan Stanley's compliance with such requirements.
+The OCC establishes similar capital requirements and standards for Morgan Stanley Bank, N.A. ("MSBNA"),

+Morgan Stanley Private Bank, National Association ("MSPBNA"), ETRADE Bank ("ETB") and ETRADE Savings Bank ("ETSB"), a wholly-owned subsidiary of ETB, (collectively, Morgan Stanley's "U.S. Bank Subsidiaries").

-Regulatory Capital Framework.
-The regulatory capital requirements for Morgan Stanley and Morgan Stanley's U.S. Bank Subsidiaries are largely based on the Basel III capital standards established by the Basel Committee as supplemented by certain provisions of the Dodd-Frank Act.
+Regulatory Capital Framework: The regulatory capital requirements for Morgan Stanley and Morgan Stanley's U.S. Bank Subsidiaries are largely based on the Basel III capital standards established by the Basel Committee, as supplemented by certain provisions of the Dodd-Frank Act.
 Morgan Stanley is subject to various risk-based capital requirements with various transition provisions, measured against its Common Equity Tier 1 capital, Tier 1 capital and Total capital bases, leverage-based capital requirements, including the Supplementary Leverage Ratio, and additional capital buffers above generally applicable minimum standards for BHCs.

 The Basel Committee has published a comprehensive set of revisions to its Basel III Framework.
-The revised requirements are expected to take effect starting January 2022, subject to U.S. banking agencies issuing implementation proposals.
+The revised requirements are expected to take effect starting January 2023, subject to U.S. banking agencies issuing implementation proposals.
 The impact on Morgan Stanley of any revisions to the Basel Committee's capital standards is uncertain and depends on future rulemakings by the U.S. banking agencies.

-Regulated Subsidiaries.
-In addition, many of Morgan Stanley's regulated subsidiaries are, or are expected to be in the future, subject to regulatory capital requirements, including regulated subsidiaries registered as "swap dealers" with the CFTC or "security-based swap dealers" with the SEC (collectively, "Swaps Entities") or registered as broker-dealers or futures commission merchants.
+Regulated Subsidiaries: In addition, many of Morgan Stanley's regulated subsidiaries are, or are expected to be in the future, subject to regulatory capital requirements, including regulated subsidiaries registered as swap dealers with the CFTC or security-based swap dealers with the SEC (collectively, "Swaps Entities") or registered as broker-dealers or futures commission merchants.
 Specific regulatory capital requirements vary by regulated subsidiary, and in many cases these standards are still in proposed form, not yet effective or are subject to ongoing rulemakings that could substantially modify requirements.

-Capital Planning, Stress Tests and Capital Distributions.
-Pursuant to the Dodd-Frank Act, the Federal Reserve has adopted capital planning and stress test requirements for large BHCs, including Morgan Stanley.
+Capital Planning, Stress Tests and Capital Distributions: Pursuant to the Dodd-Frank Act, the Federal Reserve has adopted capital planning and stress test requirements for large BHCs, including Morgan Stanley.

 In addition to capital planning requirements, the Federal Reserve, the OCC and the FDIC have the authority to prohibit or to limit the payment of dividends by the banking organisations they supervise, including Morgan Stanley and its U.S. Bank Subsidiaries, if, in the banking regulator's opinion, payment of a dividend would constitute an unsafe or unsound practice in light of the financial condition of the banking organisation.
-All of these policies and other requirements could affect Morgan Stanley's ability to pay dividends and/or repurchase stock, or require it to provide capital assistance to its U.S. Bank Subsidiaries under circumstances which Morgan Stanley would not otherwise decide to do so.
+All of these policies and other requirements could affect Morgan Stanley's ability to pay dividends and/or repurchase stock, or require Morgan Stanley to provide capital assistance to its U.S. Bank Subsidiaries under circumstances which Morgan Stanley would not otherwise decide to do so.

 Liquidity Standards.
-In addition to capital regulations, the U.S. banking agencies and the Basel Committee have adopted, or are in the process of adopting, liquidity and funding standards.
-Morgan Stanley and its U.S. Bank Subsidiaries are subject to the U.S. banking agencies' liquidity coverage ratio ("LCR") requirements, which generally follow Basel Committee standards.
-Similarly, if the proposed Net Stable Funding Ratio ("NSFR") requirements are adopted by the U.S. banking agencies, Morgan Stanley and Morgan Stanley's U.S. Bank Subsidiaries will become subject to NSFR requirements, which generally follow Basel Committee standards.
+In addition to capital regulations, the U.S. banking agencies and the Basel Committee have adopted liquidity and funding standards.
+Morgan Stanley, MSBNA and MSPBNA are, and following a transition period ETB will be, subject to the U.S. banking agencies' LCR requirements, which generally follow Basel Committee standards.
+Similarly, effective 1 July 2021, Morgan Stanley, MSBNA, MSPBNA and ETB became subject to NSFR requirements, which generally follow Basel Committee standards.

-In addition to the LCR and NSFR, Morgan Stanley and many of its regulated subsidiaries, including those registered as Swaps Entities with the CFTC or SEC, are, or are expected to be in the future, subject to other liquidity standards, including liquidity stress-testing and associated liquidity reserve requirements.
+In addition to the LCR and NSFR, Morgan Stanley and many of its regulated subsidiaries are subject to other liquidity standards, including liquidity stress testing and associated liquidity reserve requirements.